METrimble/MyCloset/README.md

 # README for MyCloset
 ### MyCloset is a simple web app aimed to help me pick out outfits and make smart clothing purchases.
-All assets are custom designed.
+All assets are custom drawn.

 ## Future Features
 This project is still currently a work in progress.
 Future features will include...